gurus158/hacker-blog/_posts/Host-Header-Attacks: -Basic-Password-Reset-Poisioning.md

 ![9.png](https://github.com/gurus158/blogs/blob/gh-pages/images/9.png?raw=true)

 we can login using credential  `wiener:peter`  , however our goal is, login to  user `carlos` .
-Also we have a access to a server , where we can check emails to user wiener, which is hosting [this](https://acf71f451ee46dc380a24d1f01df00ec.web-security-academy.net/) domain.
+Also we have access to a server , where we can check emails of user wiener, which is hosting [this](https://acf71f451ee46dc380a24d1f01df00ec.web-security-academy.net/) domain.
 So any request send to this domain can be monitored by us.

 The forgot password system ,shown in image below , work as -   it asked for username or email and send password reset link to email assigned with username or the email entered(if an account exist with the email or username entered) , a very common functionality in many websites.